How Can Energy Communities Provide Grid Services? A Dynamic Pricing Mechanism with Budget Balance, Individual Rationality, and Fair Allocation: Proposed Mathematical Model

 \subsubsection{Equal distribution}

-The equal distribution mechanism motivates (not necessarily restricts) the community manager to allocate an equal amount of benefit among prosumers, irrespective of how much they consume or produce and how much flexibility they provide.
-This is achieved by penalizing \eqref{eq:upper_obj} by an extra regularization term, weighted by $\gamma^{\rm{eq}}$, such that the revised upper-level objective function writes as
+The equal distribution mechanism motivates an equal allocation of benefits among prosumers, irrespective of how much they consume or produce and how much flexibility they provide.
+This is achieved by penalizing \eqref{eq:upper_obj} by an extra regularization term, weighted by $\gamma^{\rm{eq}}$, such that the revised upper-level objective function can be written as